calcvids/calcvids.github.io/pages/instructorinfo.md

 - "Date Started" is the date when the student started watching the videos
 - "Time Started" is the time (in Zulu time zone) when the student started watching the videos
 - "Minutes Spent" is a rough estimate of the number of minutes spent on the page.
 It calculates the difference in time between starting the first video and loading the reflection page.
- - "Video 0 Watched" shows the percent of Video 0 that the student watched.
-Only about 1/3 of students in a class see the Video 0, so all of the other students will have a "NA" in this column
+ - "Video 0 Watched" shows the percent of the Student Problem-Solving Video that the student watched.
+Only about 1/3 of students in a class see the Student Problem-Solving Video, so all of the other students will have a "NA" in this column
  - The next three columns show the percent of each video that the student has watched.
 There are some Ximera sets that only have 1 or 2 videos; when Video 2 or 3 doesn't exist for a particular set, there will be a "NA" in the column
 - The next column is an average of the percent complete of the video which were watched.
 This averages the video percentages among the videos which are available to the student.
-If they had a video 0 available to them, this will be averaged.
+If they had a Student Problem Solving Video available to them, this will be averaged.
 If not, it will only average the videos available.
 - "Number Post Video Questions Correct" is the number of post-video questions answered correctly
 - "Percent Post Video Questions Correct" is the percentage of post-video questions answered correctly
 - "What was confusing" is the student's response to the first question on the reflection page about what they found confusing in the video.